boneyw/schedule-it/README.md

 - [Get Help](#get-help)
 - [Motivation](#motivation)

-Getting Started
+Getting Started:

   Read thought the readme to understart the program.

-Built With
+Built With:

   This was build with Android Studio using kotlin, SQLite as well as the code standard.

-Get Help
+Get Help:

   If you have any question please email me at boneyw@gmail.com

-Motivation
+Motivation:

   I have a lot of owner  of bussiness around me who asked about something like this.

-I glad that you like the program and I  welcome any feedback you may have .
+I glad that you like the program and I  welcome any feedback you may have.